 Note that the

-git merge command merges commits from the specified branch into the currently active branch.
+git merge command merges commits from the specified branch into the currently checked-out branch.
 So before running the command, you need to check-out the branch that you want to merge into.

 9) git push

 So far, all of the commands we've run have only affected the local environment.
 Now it's time to share your newly committed changes with other developers by pushing them to the remote repository (often hosted on sites like GitHub and Bitbucket):

 git push <remote> <name-of-branch>